leaxvan/Udemy_Spring/Which-IDE-to-Use?.md

+# Which IDE to Use for Spring Framework 5: Beginner to Guru
+The instructor for *Spring Framework 5: Beginner to Guru* uses IntelliJ Ultimate for all screencasts.

+Please see the following FAQs about IntelliJ and IDEs in general below.

+#### Why is the IntelliJ IDE used in the course?
+IntelliJ is the most widely used IDE by Java developers, and very common in the enterprise.

 #### Do I meed to use IntelliJ for this course?
 No, all source code examples use Maven or Gradle.
 Any modern Java IDE supports these build tools.